kalxas/rasdaman/doc/main/02_inst-guide.rst

 During generation of these packages, some configuration decisions have been made (which can be chosen freely when :ref:`compiling from source
-<sec-system-install>`.
+<sec-system-install>`).
 Most importantly, the rasdaman
-engine in the RPMs uses embedded SQLite for managing its array metadata.
+engine in the packages uses embedded SQLite for managing its array metadata.
-(Notice, though, that the geo service component, petascope, currently still relies on a PostgreSQL database; this is planned to be changed in the near future.)
+Notice, though, that the geo service component, petascope, currently still relies on a PostgreSQL database; this is planned to be changed in the near future.

 .. _sec-system-install-pkgs-deb: